-Further information on categories of sites identified in Table 5
+Further information on categories of sites identified in Table 6

 Total waterbird abundance and diversity: Environmental assets listed in this category represent a desired conservation target of 80% representation for abundance, of each waterbird species recorded in surveys.
 The decision on representation target was grounded on accumulated waterbird data suggesting that 80% of waterbird species were present in only about 30 of the wetlands surveyed each year.
 This analysis was run on the Aerial Waterbird Survey of South Eastern Australia dataset (1983-2012), and separately on The Living Murray survey and the Hydrologic Indicator Site survey (2010-2012).
 The analysis prioritised each environmental asset by giving them an 'irreplaceability score'.
 For those environmental assets surveyed by the Aerial Waterbird Survey of South Eastern Australia, the criteria to be included in the list above was an irreplaceability score greater than 0.8 and total waterbird abundance greater than 60,000 individuals.
-For those environmental assets survey and the Hydrologic Indicator Site survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the Ist above was an the Hydrologic Indicator Site survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey, criteria to be included in the list above was an irreplaceability score survey.
+For those environmental assets surveyed by The Living Murray survey and the Hydrologic Indicator Site survey, criteria to be included in the list above was an irreplaceability score greater than 0.8.